Walter Shaub

 Walter Michael Shaub Jr. (born February 20, 1971) is an American attorney specializing in government ethics who, from January 9, 2013 to July 19, 2017, was the director of the United States Office of Government Ethics.
-As of July 19, 2017, he joined the Washington D.C.-based election law organization the Campaign Legal Center (CLC) as senior director, ethics.
+Since leaving his government position in 2017, Shaub has continued working on ethics and accountability issues including roles at non profit organizations.

 Career

 Early career

 Shaub graduated from South Lakes High School in Reston, Virginia.
 He earned a B.A. degree in history from James Madison University, then earned his J.D. degree from American University Washington College of Law.
 From 1997 to 2004 he was an attorney in federal agencies including the Office of Government Ethics, the main office of the United States Department of Veterans Affairs, the Office of General Counsel of the United States Department of Health and Human Services, and the United States Department of Veterans Affairs Baltimore–Washington Regional Counsel's office.
 In 2004, he became an attorney at the Shaw, Bransford, Veilleux and Roth law firm.